coopersmith/cooper-site/_notes/City-Guides/New Orleans.md

 **Hotel St. Vincent**
 A fantastic way to get out of the French Quarter.
 This feels like the spiritual successor the Ace, but one that matured a bit with me and values a slightly more upscale and chill vibe.
 Absolutely fantastic pool, though the lounge chairs are a bit limited and therefore competitive (some folks get there at 8am to start reserving).

-## Breakfast
+## Coffee and Breakfast

 I'm past the age of making breakfast/brunch a destination.
-I'm usually looking for something quick, but substantial, to fuel me for whatever morning breakfast I have in store.
+I'm usually looking for something quick, but substantial, to fuel me for whatever morning adventures we have planned.

 **San Lorenzo at Hotel St. Vincent**
 To that end, on our last trip, this is where we ate 4/4 of our breakfasts.

 **Willa Jean**
 Might be a little long in the tooth these days, but a great place to soak up the booze

 **Cafe du Monde**
 A New Orleans institution for their beignets.
 Not exactly what I would call breakfast, but widely popular.
 Avoid the one in the French Quarter and head to the one in City Park, combined with a visit to the New Orleans Museum of Art.
+Hits just as well as a mid afternoon snack.

 ## Lunch